Line Music: Launch in Thailand

-compared to the Japanese market with 58 million registered users.
+compared to the Japanese market, with 58 million registered users.
 Line has signed deals with major labels in Thailand such as RS Music, BEC-TERO, SpicyDisc and What The Duck to allow their works to be streamed in this service.

 On 25 August 2016, Line Thailand announced their intention to shut down and move to Line TV on 1 October 2016.

 Expansion to Japan

-On 11 June 2015, Line Corporation launched the Line Music in Japan, with new deals with major labels has been signed such as Warner Music Group, Universal Music Group and King Records.
+On 11 June 2015, Line Corporation launched Line Music in Japan, with new deals with major labels have been signed, such as Warner Music Group, Universal Music Group and King Records.

 Expansion to Taiwan

 On 10 July 2019, Line Corporation started to provide Line Music service in Taiwan.

 Features

 Catalogue

 At the launch, Line currently has 1.5 million licensed tracks from 30 music labels and publishers worldwide.
 But the company will expand their catalogue to 30 million licensed tracks by 2016.

 Integration with Line messenger

-One of the main features of the Line Music is the integration with the Line Messenger where users can send the music track or playlists to friends or chat group in Line Messenger.
+One of the main features of the Line Music is the integration with the Line Messenger, where users can send music tracks or playlists to friends or chat groups in Line Messenger.
 In addition, users can stream the music simultaneously with the person the user is chatting with in order to hear the music at the same time.
 A user without a Line Music subscription can preview the music for up to 30 seconds only.